PennyLaneAI/pennylane/doc/code/templates.rst

 PennyLane conceptually distinguishes two types of templates, **layer architectures** and **input embeddings**:

-* Layer architectures, found in :mod:`pennylane.templates.layers`, define blocks of gates that are repeated like the layers in a neural network.
+* Layer architectures, found in :mod:`pennylane.templates.layers`, define sequences of gates that are repeated like the layers in a neural network.
 They usually contain only trainable parameters.

 * Embeddings, found in :mod:`pennylane.templates.embeddings`, encode input features into the quantum state of the circuit.
 These embeddings can also depend on trainable parameters, in which case the embedding is learnable.